mcfwalker/qwkshot/docs/NEXT_STEPS.md

 - Focus on clean interfaces

 ## Blockers and Issues
-- None currently identified, but careful coordination needed during refactor
+- Potential Auth/RLS issues when fetching data in API route context.
+- Ensuring correct data types/structures are passed between Manager/Analyzers and Compiler.

 ## Next Session Focus (Updated)
-1. Begin backend integration (Phase 2.5).
+1. Begin Real Context Integration (Phase 2.7).
-2. Modify `camera-path` API route to use `SceneInterpreter`.
-3. Plan `SceneInterpreter` configuration within API route.
-4. Plan optional `PromptCompiler` integration.
+2. Plan data fetching strategy using MetadataManager/Analyzers.
+3. Investigate potential Auth/RLS solutions for API route context.
+4. Implement data fetching calls in `camera-path/route.ts`.

 *This document will be updated at the end of each session to reflect progress and adjust priorities.*